 The idea that all women are golddiggers is the Distaff Counterpart to the idea that All Men Are Perverts.
 This may also overlap with All Women Are Prudes, resulting in the idea that the only reason women ever have sex is to gain access to a man's money and/or get men to buy them things, while the only reason men even bother to make money in the first place is so that they can have sex with lots of hot women.

-Important Note: A Golddigger is never a Housewife.
-While both of them stay home, the Golddigger has expensive tastes and refuses to dirty her hands.
-Children and family are almost never part of her priorities, mostly because they would distract her from her life of luxury; though a divorcing Golddigger will use the kids as bargaining chips to gain as much money as possible (often seeking to be the custodial parent) without regard for the children's best interests and often without any real affection for the children.
+Important Note: A golddigger is never a Housewife.
+While both of them stay home, the golddigger has expensive tastes and refuses to dirty her hands.
+Children and family are almost never part of her priorities, mostly because they would distract her from her life of luxury; though a divorcing golddigger will use the kids as bargaining chips to gain as much money as possible (often seeking to be the custodial parent) without regard for the children's best interests and often without any real affection for the children.
 The Housewife on the other hand, even though she may live off her husband's paycheck, will concern herself with running the home and raising the kids, money and luxury usually not being in her repertoire other than as byproducts.
-However, a Golddigger MIGHT turn into a housewife given proper character development but it's rare.
+A golddigger MIGHT turn into a housewife given proper character development.

 For the comic book series, see Gold Digger.
 For the people who make a living actually digging up gold, see Prospector.

 Itazura Na Kiss - Marina Shinagawa.
 The only reason she went to nursing school was so that she could find a rich doctor to marry.

 Higurashi - Rina Mamiya, so very much.
 She and her pimp Teppei Hojou plan to scam Mr. Ryuugu (Rena's father) for a large quantity of money, apparently up to at least one million yen.
 It never goes well for her, since Rena is so determined to protect herself and her father that she bloodily kills her more than once.